-- Curriculum - Coordinate the delivery of PCP1 in the MD, including taking an innovative approach to its improvement. - Review and refine all PCP1 curriculum materials on a yearly basis responsive to feedback and changing educational practices - Ensure all PCP1 written & recorded material is up to date and aligned to the curriculum, especially with the other MD1 subject, Foundations of Biomedical Science - Work with the Educational Technology Team to ensure all curriculum materials are presented optimally on MD Connect - Be responsible for the annual review and development of PCP1 guides, both tutor and student, in collaboration with the PCP1 Senior Tutor - Work with other year groups, subject coordinators and disciplines to coordinate the curriculum across the whole of the course - Assessment - Develop a PCP1 assessment blueprint in collaboration with the relevant DME staff
+- Coordination of the delivery of PCP1 in the MD - Review and refine all PCP1 curriculum materials on a yearly basis responsive to feedback and changing educational practices - Ensure all PCP1 written & recorded material is up to date and aligned to the curriculum, especially with the other MD1 subject, Foundations of Biomedical Science - Work with the Educational Technology Team to ensure all curriculum materials are presented optimally on MD Connect - Be responsible for the annual review and development of PCP1 guides, both tutor and student - Work with other year groups, subject coordinators and disciplines to coordinate the curriculum across the whole of the course

-- Develop, innovate and implement PCP1 assessment in collaboration with the Chairs of the Clinical and Written Assessment Review Panels and the Lead in Assessment - Contribute to the development of assessment items, standard setting and item evaluation - o Lead the review of written and clinical assessment items used in PCP1, - Coordinate Board of Examiners meeting for PCP1 and supplementary examinations - Research & Evaluation - Contribute to the development of an aligned quantitative and qualitative evaluation program for the subject - Contribute to the development of a systematic approach to outcomes evaluation of the MD course in general and PCP1 in particular - Participate in research activities relevant to medical education and publish as appropriate to this role - Student Service - Work with the Senior Tutor to provide appropriate and timely responses to student requests for feedback and direction - o Participate in any Fitness for Practise committees for students enrolled in PCP1 - o Participate in any Students at Risk meetings for students enrolled in PCP1 - Liaise with student bodies regarding any student-led initiatives that impact on the delivery of PCP1 - Teacher Service - Oversee the appropriate response by the Senior Tutor to tutor enquiries and issues regarding the PCP1 curricular material, or delivery, in a timely manner. - o Oversee the coordination and delivery of pre-tutorial briefings by the Senior Tutor - Oversee and contribute to the peer review and professional development of other tutors by the Senior Tutor - Other - Liaise with DME professional staff to ensure timely production and delivery of tutorial material and other curriculum resources - Participate in all MD committees relevant to PCP1 - o Contribute to other medical education related activities as required.
+Assessment

+- Develop a PCP1 assessment blueprint in collaboration with the relevant DME staff - Develop, innovate and implement PCP1 assessment in collaboration with the Chairs of the Clinical and Written Assessment review panels and the Lead in Assessment

+- Contribute to the development of assessment items, standard setting and item evaluation - o Contribute to the review of written and clinical assessment items used in PCP1, - Coordinate Board of Examiners meeting for PCP1 and supplementary examinations

+Student Service

+- o Respond to student requests for feedback and direction as appropriate - Participate in any Fitness for Practise committees for students enrolled in PCP1 - Participate in any Students at Risk meetings for PCP1 - Liaise with student bodies regarding any student-led initiatives that impact on the delivery of PCP1

+Teacher Service

+- Respond to tutor enquiries and issues regarding the PCP1 curricular material, or delivery, in a timely manner. - o Coordinate the delivery of pre-tutorial briefings - Act as a key point of contact with other tutors to facilitate communication with other DME staff - o Assist with the peer review and professional development of other tutors

+Other

+- Liaise with DME professional staff to ensure timely production and delivery of tutorial material and other curriculum resources - o Participate in all MD committees relevant to PCP1 - o Contribute to other medical education related activities as required.